OwnCast: Live streaming and chat on the Fediverse

 To do either of these things, click on the name button at the top of the stream and select Authenticate.

-Do I need to register to chat?
+What if I don’t want to verify my identity?
+Do I need to register or sign in to chat?

-No. By default you will be automatically assigned a temporary name made of two random words, and you can just chat using this identity.
+No, you don’t need to sign in.
+Anyone can chat anonymously straight away without any registration.
+By default you will be automatically assigned a temporary name made of two random words, and you can just chat using this identity.
 You can change this temporary display name without registering by clicking the name button at the top and selecting Change Name.

 How do I host my own livestream on OwnCast?